nefarius/docs.nefarius.at/docs/projects/BthPS3/Frequently-Asked-Questions.md

     ```

 This removes the requirement to load the filter driver, which might be missing, and therefore prohibiting your radio to boot properly.
 After this line got executed, either power-cycle your radio or simply reboot and see if that issue got fixed ❤️ You may also need to uninstall and install BthPS3 again to completely fix the issue.

+## What do do about error Code 10 `STATUS_DEVICE_POWER_FAILURE`?

+> This device can not start.
+(Code 10)

+Your Bluetooth host dongle/card is too old 🙂 Time to upgrade or switch to something slightly more expensive and sturdy 🤞

 ## What Bluetooth hosts are supported?